DavidNowakowski/conventional-commits-standard-version/README.md

 - Can calculate and generate automatically the next version and CHANGELOG.md.

-- There are many [open source tools](https://www.conventionalcommits.org/en/about/) to helps us such as lints, changelong generators or next version calculators already available.
+- There are many [open source tools](https://www.conventionalcommits.org/en/about/) to helps us such as lints, changelogs generators or next version calculators already available.